WebAssembly/tool-conventions/EHScheme.md

 function calls between WebAssembly and JavaScript involved.
-A new, low-cost WebAssembly exception support for WebAssembly has been [proposed](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md) and is currently being implemented in V8 JavaScript engine.
+A new, low-cost WebAssembly exception support for WebAssembly has been [proposed](https://github.com/WebAssembly/exception-handling/blob/master/proposals/Exceptions.md) and is currently being implemented in V8.

 Here we propose a new exception handling scheme for WebAssembly for the toolchain side to generate compatible wasm binary files to support the